jctp/james-mblab-clothes-female/README.md

 - Some clothing items (particularly those which are not derived from MB-Labs meshes) suffer from poor topology.
 I am a rank amateur in this area and this project is, in part, a learning exercise.
 While functional, they will need cleaning up.
 - The pack currently cannot be used with the internal MB-Labs library function; assets must be appended to your scene using Blender.
 - Assets cannot currently be applied to male meshes using the proxy system.
 You are however free to modify them to fit a male base mesh as you wish.
+- Some extreme poses cause items of clothing to bunch up or clip through the skin.
+This is related to the aforementioned topology.
+Clipping is best fixed by gently tweaking the mesh with the sculpt tool or, in the case of skintight clothing, using the shrinkwrap modifier.
+MB-Lab has a feature which removes topology under clothing in order to fix clipping; this will work for most items of clothing but not those that use alpha mapping.

+# I want to help!
+Wonderful!
+If you wish to join in as a contributor to this project, please email me at the address in my GitHub profile with a link to some of your work.
+If I take on any additional contributors I will be happy to change the project's name to reflect that.

+# Updates
+### Version 0.1 (April 6th, 2021)
+- Initial alpha release!
+- All items are currently in a **very early state**; while they are functional, many lack fine detail (or even some broad detail) and are not PBR-mapped.
+Topology may also be haphazard.

 Happy Blending! :)
 JCTP